Connecticut Sun: Media coverage

-Currently, the Sun television rights are held by NBC Sports Boston.
-Select games air instead on sister station NECN.
+The Sun television rights were held by NBC Sports Boston.
+Select games aired instead on sister station NECN.

 Until 2023, Sun games aired on NESN.
 Previously, Connecticut Sun games also aired on WCTX (MyTV 9), a local television station for the state of Connecticut.
 It was the second time WCTX had aired Sun matches.
 They were also the original home of Sun matches prior to the 2010 season.
-More often than not, NBA TV picked up the feed from the local broadcast, which are shown nationally.
+More often than not, NBA TV picked up the feed from the local broadcast, which were shown nationally.
 Broadcasters for the Sun games on WCTX consisted of Bob Heussler and Rebecca Lobo, Jennifer Rizzotti or Kara Wolters.
 From 2012 to 2014 Sun games were broadcast on CPTV Sports (CPTV-S).
 For the 2011 season, Sun games were broadcast on Comcast Sports Net New England, with Mike Gorman as an announcer.
 In addition to Mike Gorman, broadcasters in the past have included Leah Secondo and Kara Wolters.

-Audio broadcasts for all home games are done by Bob Heussler, which (excluding blackout games, in which case are available on ESPN3.com) are streamed to the WNBA League Pass game feeds on the league website.
-Furthermore, some Sun games are broadcast nationally on CBS (locally via WFSB), CBS Sports Network, Ion Television (locally via WHPX), ESPN, ESPN2 and ABC (locally via WTNH).
+Audio broadcasts for all home games were done by Bob Heussler, which (excluding blackout games, in which case were available on ESPN3.com) were streamed to the WNBA League Pass game feeds on the league website.
+Furthermore, some Sun games were broadcast nationally on CBS (locally via WFSB), CBS Sports Network, Ion Television (locally via WHPX), ESPN, ESPN2 and ABC (locally via WTNH).